biocore/songbird/README.md

 ```

 ### Importing data into QIIME 2
-Once QIIME 2 is properly interfaced with Songbird, you can import your BIOM tables
+If your data is not already in QIIME2 format, you can import your BIOM tables
-into QIIME 2 "Artifacts."
+into QIIME 2 "Artifacts".
 Starting from the Songbird root folder, let's import
 the Red Sea example data into QIIME 2 by running:

 ```